bsiever/pxt-morse/README.md

   * A letter / code after a successfully keying a code (and waiting the appropriate "silence" time).
   * An underscore (`_`) for the silence at the conclusion of a word/transmission.

-Start practicing by trying the dot and dash times by trying to perfect the timing of individual letters:
+Start practicing by trying to prefect the dot and dash times of individual letters:
 * An "E" is a single dot (".")
   * Click button A quickly.
 You should see a dot on the screen.
 If you held it too long, a "-" will appear instead.
   * If you saw a single dot, following a brief pause you should see "E" appear on the screen.